-As the GWE&TS has been shutdown since July 17, 2017, to evaluate if continued operation of the GWE&TS is necessary, routine and non-routine system maintenance activities were not completed during this reporting period.
+As the GWE&TS has been shutdown since July 17, 2017, to evaluate if continued operation of the GWE&TS is necessary, routine maintenance activities were not completed during this reporting period.
+Refer to Attachment C for site activities logs.